Entitlements following a work-related death

 - evidence of the person’s employment, such as payroll records

-- a copy of the marriage certificate for a husband or wife who is a dependant
+- a certified true copy of the marriage certificate for a husband or wife who is a dependant

-- a copy of a birth certificate for a child who is a dependant
+- a certified true copy of a birth certificate for any child who is a dependant

 - copies of any other documents that help show relationship and dependency.
 This can include a rental agreement, rates notice or bank statements in joint names.